 In 2015, François-Xavier Roth was appointed Gürzenich Principal Conductor as well as General Music Director of the City of Cologne.
 With Bruckner’s 4th, he already thrilled the audience in his inaugural concert, opening the curtain upon a new Bruckner era in Cologne in which he would build upon the orchestra’s time-honored legacy while daring to tread new paths.
 François-Xavier Roth places the spotlight on Bruckner’s original versions, emphasizing their prophetic, future-oriented aspects.
 As Roth says himself: “In his symphonies, Bruckner creates a veritable magma of timbre by forming the sonorities from the inside.
 For the listener, the aural experience is perhaps a harbinger of spectral music.”

-Leading up to the 200th anniversary of Bruckner’s birth in 2024, François-Xavier Roth and the Gürzenich orchestra will present the Austrian composer’s complete symphonies in new recordings, and the cycle is inaugurated on this CD with the Seventh Symphony.
+Leading up to the 200th anniversary of Bruckner’s birth in 2024, François-Xavier Roth and the Gürzenich orchestra will present the Austrian composer’s complete symphonies in new recordings.

 Visit the GO website: www.guerzenich-orchester.de